pyjs/pyjs.org/README.rst

 Welcome to the guts behind pyjs.org glory.

-This repository contains the code of the http://pyjs.org website.
+This repository contains the code for the http://pyjs.org website.
+(The actual content of the website, as viewed online, is placed in the `pyjs.github.com <https://github.com/pyjs/pyjs.github.com>`_ repository, and is supposed to be a fully auto-generated thing: the webspace if you want so.)

 Current State
 =============